johannesstroebele91/React-Library/5_state-management-advanced_Reactmemo-useCallback-useMemo/prevent-comp-rerenderings/for-functions_useCallback-hook.md

 # 1. Goal

-The hook useCallback enables to tell React
+The hook useCallback enables

+- memorize function via React
+- thereby to stop React from re-execute functions
-- to re-execute a certain component
+- multiple times during the re-render cycles of a component

-- only under certain circumstances
+So changing a function only

+- when the previous function does not match the new function
+- after the state update
 - e.g. when a props of references types changed
 - `props.onClick === props.previous.onClick` // Output: true